-5. Secured Real Property Claims - Property Surrendered.
+Class V (Secured Real Property Claims-Property Surrendered)

-In the event that any property is surrendered or the automatic stay is lifted as to property of the Debtors-In-Possession, a deed in lieu of foreclosure will be offered, and if not requested or declined by the Creditor, the liquidation of the property by the Creditor will be deemed satisfaction in full of its claim, regardless of the amount bid at the Sheriff's Sale.
+In the event that any property is surrendered or the automatic stay is lifted as to property of the Debtors-In-Possession, a deed in lieu of foreclosure will be offered, and if not requested or declined by the Creditor, the surrender of the property by the Debtors to the Creditor will be deemed satisfaction in full of its claim, regardless of the amount bid at the Sheriff's Sale.
+The automatic stay will be lifted upon the effective date of the plan.